martel-innovate/deep-log-inspection/README.md

 Quick Start
 -----------

 To get the Deep Log Inspection system running, you can use [Docker Engine][4] in [Swarm mode][5].
+In order for Elasticsearch to boot correctly, user limits must be set via [Docker configuration](./log-server/config/docker.service).

 Let `deeplog` be the name of the stack where we deploy all services to, then:

     docker stack deploy -c docker-compose.yml deeplog